Global attractor for a Ginzburg-Landau type model of rotating Bose-Einstein condensates: The global attractor and its properties

 due to Lemma \ref{lem:Ebound} and Proposition \ref{prop:Ebound}, which imply that for $\psi(t)\in \mathcal A$:

 This consequently yields

 which finishes the proof. \end{proof}

-\begin{remark} In comparison to many classical results on the dimensions of global attractors (cf. \cite{Te}), the proof above avoids the use of a Lieb-Thirring type inequality to control the term proportional to $ \lambda$. \end{remark}
+\begin{remark} In comparison to many classical results on the dimensions of global attractors (e.g., \cite{Te}), the proof above requires the use of the {\it generalized} Lieb-Thirring type inequality to control the term proportional to $ \lambda$, see \cite{GMT} for more details. \end{remark}

 We expect that a similar analysis can be done to estimate the box dimension of the attractor, cf. \cite{CV} for more details.
 We finally note that a careful analysis of all the involved constants in $\kappa_1, \kappa_2$ shows that for a given, fixed $\omega>0$, the fraction